Ayrshire Scotland -

 Canadian and American Soccer dream.

-Robert lived in Chicago, a city said to have
+lived in Chicago, a city said to have been almost

-been almost entirely under the control of the Mafioso.
+entirely under the control of the Mafioso.
+It was

-It was the era of prohibition, the gangster mobs,
+the era of prohibition, the gangster mobs, the Speak-easies

-battled each other and the law during the Prohibition
+and the law during the Prohibition era.
+In later

-era.
-In later years Robert would tell many a captivating
+years Robert would tell many a captivating tale

-tale of the likes of Al' Capone and his gangster
+of the likes of Al' Capone and his gangster accomplices.

-the 'cops' and the 'mob' - and the rows of dead
+and the 'mob' - and the rows of dead 'villains'

-'villains' laid out on the side-walks for all to
+laid out on the side-walks for all to see.

 A sporting colleague, and great friend to